bloomen/libunittest/README.txt

 - option to only run specific tests without recompiling
 - option to turn off exception handling for debugging purposes
 - supports test contexts which multiple tests can be run within
+- supports to set timeouts for specific tests or all tests
 - functionality to easily produce random values and containers
 - portable across various operating systems
 - tests can be run in parallel